How Long To Date Before Marriage? [Statistics]

 In conclusion, while there is no definitive “golden” time frame for dating before marriage, research suggests that longer courtships are generally associated with more successful and lasting marriages.
 However, exceptions to this trend exist, and each couple must ultimately decide for themselves when they feel ready to take the next step in their relationship.

-The screenshot below is of Table 2 from the study, showing that if we look at the bivariate model we actually find that:
+The screenshot below is of Table 2 from the study, showing that if we look at the bivariate model we find that:

 • Marrying someone after dating for 1-2 years decreases the likelihood of the marriage ending in divorce by 21.2%, compared to couples who have dated for less than 1 year before marrying.